kodecocodes/english-style-guide/README.md

 # English Style Guide

-This is an English style guide that we should follow to stay consistent in how we refer to common things in tutorials.

-In general, we follow the [AP style guide](https://www.apstylebook.com/) and the [Apple Style Guide](http://help.apple.com/applestyleguide/#/).
-This guide has some tweaks and clarifications on top of those.
-It also covers terms used within Unity tutorials.
-Finally, we use American English spellings in our publications; [see below for some resources](#other-style-guidelines) on working with American English vs British English.
+This English Style Guide provides guidance for spelling, capitalization, and usage of common terms.
+All authors and editors should use this guide so that our articles are consistent site-wide.
+It's a good idea to skim through this guide before starting any new article, update, or edit as this document evolves continuously.

+For questions not answered here, follow the [AP style guide](https://www.apstylebook.com/) and the [Apple Style Guide](http://help.apple.com/applestyleguide/#/).

+Finally, we use American English spelling and style in our publications.
+[See the General Style Guidelines](#general-style-guidelines) for resources to tell the difference between American and British English.

 ## General Style Guidelines